Skip to main content

 Sumit Amar - “Memory management for smooth infinite-scrolling” (Link to presentation)

-A very interesting talk by Sumit on how to avoid serious memory leaks when implementing infinite-scrolling.
+Sumit walked through how to avoid nasty memory leaks when implementing infinite scrolling.
+Genuinely useful.

 Jonathan LeBlanc - “Secure RESTful API Automation with JavaScript” (Link to presentation)

-Alessandro Alinone - "More Than Just WebSockets for Real-Time Mujlti-player Games and Collaboration"
+Alessandro Alinone - “More Than Just WebSockets for Real-Time Multi-player Games and Collaboration”

-A great presentation from Alessandro, a Milan based CTO of Lightstreamer - a company that deals a heck lot with websockets and streaming data.
-He has shown some demos made by his team (a multiplayer-ish Mario game, obviously) and some other sweet examples demoing how bandwidth reduction can cause delays using various websocket implementations.
+Alessandro is the CTO of Lightstreamer, a Milan-based company that deals heavily with websockets and streaming data.
+He showed demos from his team (including a multiplayer Mario game, naturally) and demonstrated how bandwidth reduction techniques can introduce delays across different websocket implementations.

 Alicia Liu - “Levelling Up in AngularJS” (Link to presentation)